Vincentqyw/LLMKit/README.md

 ## Contribution
 If you have found a new repository, tool, or technique that is relevant to large language models and would like to add it to LLMKit, please submit a pull request or open an issue with the details.

-## Join us on our journey as we create powerful tools to revolutionize the world of AI and large language models!